iamc/ML-CM-2019/registration.md

 ---
 layout: page
 title: Registration
-subtitle: Last call!
+subtitle: Registration Closed
 ---

-We still have some seats available for the course.
-Should you be willing to attend, please send an email to <tms@dipc.org> with `Machine Learning Application` in the subject.
-We will send you the instructions to proceed with registration.

-The inscription fee is 200€ and it covers the course assistance and the coffee breaks.
+All seats for the course have been filled up, with some people still in the waiting list.
+Thank all you for your interest.

 For any question contact us at <tms@dipc.org>